 Just as there are smart explanations for why toilet stalls come up short, there are plenty of excellent answers to the question, "Why are public toilet seats shaped like that?"

-They're Required by Code
+They're Required By Code

-They Reduce the Risk of Backsplash
+They Reduce The Risk Of Backsplash

-There's a running theory that some, shall we call them “gentlemen,” aren't as careful with their aim at public toilets as they are with their private ones.
-Well, the U-shaped toilet seat provides a partial solution for this potential misfiring.
+There's a running theory that some men aren't as careful with their aim at public toilets as they are at their private ones.
+The U-shaped toilet seat provides a partial solution for this potential misfiring.
 Thanks to their open-front design, they reduce the chance of urine backsplash at the front of the toilet seat.

-There's Less Room for Junk Mingling
+There's Less Room For Mingling

-It really doesn't matter who you are or what genitalia you bring to the toilet - if you're a toilet sitter, the U-shaped seat reduces the chances of your junk touching a place where someone else's junk recently rested.
+It really doesn't matter who you are or what you bring to the toilet - if you're a toilet sitter, the U-shaped seat reduces the chances of your privates touching a place where someone else's privates recently rested.
 It provides a nice, breezy, hygienic gap to avoid the chance of this happening.

-They Make Front Wiping a Breeze
+They Make Front Wiping A Breeze

 According to Lynne Simnick, a senior vice president at IAPMO, the biggest reason that international code requires the U-shaped toilet seat is to make female wiping more hygienic.
 That big, open gap at the front helps people avoid contact with the seat.

 Specifically, it's meant to allow women "to wipe the perineal area" after using the toilet without their hands touching it.